mastadev72/FuelPrices/README.md

 🎉 Thank you for your contribution!

 Feel free to add yourself to the AUTHORS if your change(s) are significant (e.g new feature, critical bug fix ...).

+### License

+This project is licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.